jhill1/SEPwC.github.io/_sources/Issues.rst

 Solving issues and debugging
 =============================

-When writing code you will inevitavely get it wrong occasionally.
+When writing code you will inevitably get it wrong occasionally.
 You will therefore always hit some issues when writing any code.
 Some issues are easy to fix (you've typo'd a library or module), whilst some are extremely difficult to fix (a bug deep in a library that is used by a library you use).
 Here, we're going to concentrate on what kind of issues you might come across and how you might go about understanding them.